danherr/asteroids/README.md

 # Menu

 The upgrades menu is activated when the game is paused.
-They html for it is generated at runtime using JQuery from an object defining the various upgrades available.
+They html for it is generated at runtime using jQuery from an object defining the various upgrades available.
 This object keeps track of which items the player has bought, and therefore which can be equipped.
 Equipping items adds them to an object on the ship class.